darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 5.1 - First pairing

-1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing)
+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
-2. Press red Sync button
+2. Press red Sync button.
 3. LEDs will stop blinking on controller once pairing is complete.

 ## 5.2 - Reconnect